Thursday, November 21, 2024

 The plan, which was the most extensive of the options brought before the council, was approved by the Coronado City Council on Aug.
 20 in a 3-2 vote.
 Council members Casey Tanaka and Mike Donovan voted in dissent.

-Mayor Richard Bailey, despite initially supporting a less extensive refresh to the space (Option Two, as outlined in depth below), agreed to support the expansion with the caveat that the city reconsider its contract to use the Coronado High School Auditorium, which seats 570.
+Mayor Richard Bailey, despite initially supporting a less extensive refresh to the space (Option Two, as outlined in depth below), agreed to support the expansion with the caveat that the city reconsider its contract to use the Coronado Performing Arts Center (at the Coronado High School), which seats 570.
 Coronado pays $370,000 annually to use the space.

 The decision was not an easy one, and council deliberations and public comment stretched more than two hours.
 Supporters of the Winn Room expansion said it would position the library as a hub for the community and pave the way for more cultural events in the city.